+Eltham Palace is one of London’s unique gems, a historic venue where Art Deco London is living it up with its medieval ancestors.
 Imagine a hotsy-totsy sleepover with both Henry VIII and Hercule Poirot.
 You have a coupe de champagne in one hand, and the ivories tinker away in the background.
 A lemur called Mah-Jongg and Caesar the Great Dane are chasing each other around a panelled Art Deco entrance hall fit for a Queen.
 Oh, did I mention the Duchess of York is one of the guests, as is Queen Mary?
 Naughty Henry is there too, before he met his unlucky wives and when he was still a charming rascal.
 There’s the throng of 800 merry Tudors feasting in the Great Hall after a sweaty day of hunting and jousting.
-Welcome to Eltham Palace, where Art Deco London is living it up with its medieval ancestors.
+Let’s go visit Eltham Palace and gardens.

 “my goodness what a good feed we had!
 And good champagne!”
 Queen Elizabeth, the Queen Mother (when she was still Duchess of York in 1936).

 Eltham Palace History

 About an hour’s drive from Central London and tucked away in the leafy suburb south of Greenwich is a palace, once the country’s most royally frequented dig.
 It was the place in which to spend Christmas, and monarchs from Henry IV to Henry VIII did just that.